 A subscriber node may have multiple subscriptions if desired.
 It is possible to define multiple subscriptions between a single publisher-subscriber pair, in which case care must be taken to ensure that the subscribed publication objects don't overlap.

-Each subscription will receive changes via one replication slot (see Section 26.2.6).
-Additional temporary replication slots may be required for the initial data synchronization of pre-existing table data.
+Each subscription will receive changes via one replication slot (see Section 27.2.6).
+Additional replication slots may be required for the initial data synchronization of pre-existing table data and those will be dropped at the end of data synchronization.

 application_name in the connection information of the subscription.